Anderson's Blockhouse |

 Russell County:

-near Artrip: New Garden Fort (1774) a settler defense on the south-side of the Clinch River near Thompson's Creek.
+near Artrip: New Garden Fort (1774) a settler defense on the south side of the Clinch River near Thompson's Creek.

 near Lebanon: Glade Hollow Fort (1774), a colonial militia defense garrisoned by 21 men during Dunmore's War.
 Also known as Fort Christian and later as Robert Dale's Fort (1777).
 Converted to the Glade Hollow Baptist Church in 1775.
 Located on Little Cedar Creek southwest of town.
+State marker located on VA 71 about one mile west of town.
+(FORT WIKI)

 near Castlewood: Capt.
 William Russell's Fort (1774), located on a hill across the Clinch River north of town, near the present-day Masonic Lodge.
 Also known as Fort Preston, David Cowan's Fort, and later as Charles Bickley's Fort.
 This was Russell County's first courthouse from 1786 - 1799.
+(FORT WIKI)

 near Castlewood: Bush's Fort (unknown date), a settlers' fort that was possibly the same structure as Russell's Fort.

 near St. Paul: William Moore's Fort (1769, 1774 - 1777), a colonial militia defense that was ambushed by Indians.
 Also known as Fort Byrd (2) and Capt.
 John Snoddy's Fort.
 Daniel Boone and a group of settlers heading to Kentucky stopped here in 1773.
 Boone's family stayed here for a few months in 1774 after returning from Kentucky.
 Attacked in 1774 by Mingo Chief John Logan just days after the attack on Fort Blackmore.
 Located just west of town on the Clinch River, about five miles below Russell's Fort.
+(FORT WIKI)

 near Collinwood or Willow Spring: Col. John Tate's Fort (1776), a settlers' stockaded fort on Big Moccasin Creek.